 Residential Team Leader - Young People

-CURA are currently looking for an experienced Team Leader to work closely with this successful Children's care provider in the Newton-Le-Willows area
+CURA are currently looking for an experienced Team Leader to work closely with this successful Children's care provider in the St Helens area.

 Our client is a market leading provider of therapeutic care, early intervention for children and young people with Emotional behavioural problems.